large overlay water gif

 • A phinny must return to the kingdom at least once every 3 years.

 Phinny gender roles are firmly attached to sex.
-"Transgender" is generally an archaeic term on March Earth, with so many varied biologies and so few gender roles, but sees some use still within Phinny culture.
-Transgender individuals are still expected by phinny society to fulfil the social obligations and norms of their birth sex, and this dissonance tends to create a lot of emotional struggle for such individuals.
+"Transgender" is generally an archaeic term on March Earth, with so many varied biologies and so few gender roles, but it still sees some use within Phinny culture.
+Transgender individuals are still expected by phinny society to fulfill the social obligations of their biology (modified or otherwise), and this dissonance often creates conflict.

 The Phinny cultural influence